 Q: Who determines when a rate increase is necessary, and by how much?

-A: Midwest Energy’s Board of Directors and executive staff continuously monitor the financial stability of the cooperative to determine if or when a rate increase is necessary.
+A: Midwest Energy’s Executive Staff continuously monitors the financial stability of the cooperative and makes recommendations to the Board of Directors to determine if or when a rate increase is necessary.
 To establish the new rate structure, an independent, experienced firm was hired to review and recommend changes to our rates.

 Q: How do Midwest Energy’s rates compare to other gas utilities in Kansas?